fbizza/deep-learning-applications/README.md

 </div>

-While fine tuining only one of the encoders leads to:
+While fine-tuning only one of the encoders leads to:

 <div align="center">